Deep-Perception/prometheus-setup/README.md

 - 2 Hailo: 8 Sources
 - 4 Hailo: 16 Sources

+**Challenger Mode**

+Functionality from the previous Challenger demo application has been added to the Prometheus application in version 1.1.0.
+Challenger mode allows you to toggle between a single stream CPU inference (high end CPU required) and Hailo based inference.
+The Challenger view shows CPU utilization, Hailo Utilization and Hailo Power metrics.

 The framerate defaults to 10FPS but can be adjusted by setting the SOURCE_FPS variable for the iris_server containers in the docker compose file.
 15FPS is the maximum supported.
 There is one iris_server instance per Hailo device, so if you have 4 Hailo's you must set this variable in 4 places.

 **Known Issue 1:** When running 2 or 4 Hailo-10s, you may experience issues where the driver hangs after stopping and restarting the application one or more times.
 CHECK failed - Failed to de-serialize 'CreateDevice' and CHECK_SUCCESS failed with status=HAILO_RPC_FAILED(77) - Failed to create device will be present in the logs when this happens.
 To recover, stop application and run `sudo rmmod hailo_pci && sudo modprobe hailo_pci` or reboot your system.